-Chartered Accountants d)

-- On an overall examination of the financial statements of the Company, no funds raised on short-term basis have been used for long-term purposes by the Company. - e) The Company does not have any subsidiary, associate or joint venture.
+- c) The Company did not have any term loans outstanding during the year hence, the requirement to report on clause (ix)(c) of the Order is not applicable to the Company. - d) The Company did not raise any funds during the year hence, the requirement to report on clause (ix)(d) of the Order is not applicable to the Company. - e) The Company does not have any subsidiary, associate or joint venture.
 Accordingly, the requirement to report on clause 3(ix)(e) of the Order is not applicable to the Company. - f) The Company does not have any subsidiary, associate or joint venture.
-Accordingly, the requirement to report on Clause 3(ix)(f) of the Order is not applicable to the Company.

-- a) The Company has not raised any money during the year by way of initial public offer / further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company. - b) The Company has not made any preferential allotment or private placement of shares /fully or partially or optionally convertible debentures during the year under audit and hence, the requirement to report on clause 3(x)(b) of the Order is not applicable to the Company.

-- a) No fraud/material fraud by the Company or no fraud/material fraud on the Company has been noticed or reported during the year. - b) During the year, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed by cost auditor/ secretarial auditor or by us in Form ADT 4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year.

-- a) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
+Accordingly, the requirement to report on Clause 3(ix)(f) of the Order is not applicable to the Company. - (x) a) The Company has not raised any money during the year by way of initial public offer / further public offer (including debt instruments) hence, the requirement to report on clause 3(x)(a) of the Order is not applicable to the Company. - b) The Company has complied with provisions of sections 42 and 62 of the Companies Act, 2013 in respect of the preferential allotment or private placement of shares respectively during the year.
+The funds raised, have been used for the purposes for which the funds were raised. - (xi) a) No fraud/material fraud by the Company or no fraud/material fraud on the Company has been noticed or reported during the year. - b) During the year, no report under sub-section (12) of section 143 of the Companies Act, 2013 has been filed by cost auditor, secretarial auditor or by us in Form ADT 4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government. - c) As represented to us by the management, there are no whistle blower complaints received by the Company during the year. - (xii) a) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(a) of the Order is not applicable to the Company. - b) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
 Therefore, the requirement to report on clause 3(xii)(b) of the Order is not applicable to the Company. - c) The Company is not a nidhi Company as per the provisions of the Companies Act, 2013.
-Therefore, the requirement to report on clause 3(xii)(c) of the Order is not applicable to the Company.

-Transactions with the related parties are in compliance with sections 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards.
-The provisions of section 177 are not applicable to the Company and accordingly the requirements to report under clause 3(xiii) of the Order insofar as it relates to section 177 of the Act is not applicable to the Company.
+Therefore, the requirement to report on clause 3(xii)(c) of the Order is not applicable to the Company. - (xiii) Transactions with the related parties are in compliance with sections 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the notes to the financial statements, as required by the applicable accounting standards.